Program Learning Objectives

 By the time a student graduates with a major in emergency management from North Dakota State University's Department of Emergency Management, the student should be able to do the following:

-- Assess the way emergency management endeavors have been/are undertaken on the basis of empirical evidence.
+- Critique how emergency management endeavors have been/are undertaken on the basis of empirical evidence

 Minors that Complement Emergency Management Minor